gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 1. In a browser go to the Okta login page.
 2. Enter your Otka credentials and login.
-3. Go to admin dashboard and select Applications in navigation bar.
+3. Go to admin dashboard and select *Applications* in navigation bar.

 <img src="/wp-content/uploads/sso-otka-1.png" class="img-bordered img-responsive center">

-4. Click on Add Application.
+4. Click on *Add Application*.
 5. Select *Create New App*.

 <img src="/wp-content/uploads/sso-otka-2.png" class="img-bordered img-responsive center">

-6. Select SAML 2.0 as a Sign on Method and click to next button.
+6. Select *SAML 2.0* as a Sign on Method and click to next button.

 <img src="/wp-content/uploads/sso-otka-3.png" class="img-bordered img-responsive center">